jb55/tableize-array/Readme.md

 # tableize-array

-  Generate a table-friendly object by flattening and normalizing the keys.
+  Generate a table-friendly object by flattening the keys.

   Same as [tableize](https://github.com/segmentio/tableize) but with support for arrays